 On Saturday we spent the day with a local guide, Carolina, on part of her Ruta Sensorial de Valle de Azahar – Sensory Route of Orange Blossom Valley, with other additions, I left the planning completely up to her.
 It was all fun.
 This valley, also known as the Valle del Guadalhorce, is covered with citrus plantations.
 Orange, lemon, kumquat, graperuit, if it’s citrus it grows here, this is a fairly mild climate with not too cold winters (like I get further north) nor too hot (like I get too!)

-Carolina at Arkeolife can design and plan your bespoke visit, their passion is archaeology and preservation while integrating culture with small enterprises.
+Carolina planned and designed our bespoke visit, her passion is archaeology and preservation while integrating culture with small enterprises.
 We visited three local businesses.
 The first a citrus farm with more varieties of oranges and lemons than I knew existed.
 The owner, known as Juanito Orange, made it an amusing and incredibly informative visit, even my husband who is no gardener was enthralled.

 Then it was to a very small winery with a wide range of wines.
 We sampled several of Lascas de Pedernal’s wines before the creme de la creme a wine made from Pomegrantes and one made form strawberries.
 I wouldn’t have guessed what the pomegrante one was, but the strawberry one was very obvious, a pure strawberry aroma, and so strong.
 The flavour was just as delicious.
 I could imagine pairing it with a delicately flavoured ice cream or even better pouring it over the top.